JiFish/Storyteller/README.md

 #### Option 1: Install Lone Wolf books
 Joe Dever has generously allowed Project Aon to host copies of the Lone Wolf gamebooks.
 I've provided a tool that downloads the books ready for use.
-If you go with this option you can skip section 3.
+If you go with this option, the config.ini file will be updated for you, and you can skip section 3.
 Run the script and follow the on-screen prompts:
 ```
 php extras/install_lonewolf.php
 ```